Etex99/procrastinot_prototype/docs/_posts/2025-04-01-participating-in-the-study.markdown

 2. Familiarize yourself with the [instructions for use](https://etex99.github.io/procrastinot_prototype/instructions/2025/04/01/instructions-for-use.html)

-3. Try the app in a real setting!
+3. Try the app!
 In other words, try to utilise the app next time you study or do independent coursework outside of the classroom.
+If this is not possible, you may also pretend to be studying, but a real setting is preferred.
 Instructions for use include a brief description of the intended way to use the app.

 4. Enter the survey study by submitting your answers **by Sunday 11th of May 2025**!
 [Link to the survey on Webropol](https://link.webropolsurveys.com/S/DF3734D2C682A175)